 Science-Based Tools

-CBSG develops and employs a wide variety of tools to assist conservation professionals in developing effective strategies for averting extinction of endangered species.
+CPSG develops and employs a wide variety of tools to assist conservation professionals in developing effective strategies for averting extinction of endangered species.
 These tools range from sophisticated analytical simulation software for studying population dynamics to structured workshop facilitation techniques aimed at helping people reach shared understanding.
 We are committed to evaluating the contents of our “conservation toolkit” and to improving them as new concepts and technologies emerge.
 Moreover, collaboration with other wildlife conservation organizations gives us exposure and access to a wealth of additional tools that broaden our capabilities and increase our effectiveness.

 Tools for Quantitative Analysis